robertstepp/secret-meme/README.md

 Version 0.03 - Feature updates and formatting fixes Added login and registration abilities using mysql.
 Added Pacific Time for home.
-Working on session setting to allow multiple users.
+Added session settings to login.
 Working on formatting for login and registration pages to center data.

 Version 0.02 - Feature updates and formatting fixes